jpollock/local-addon-ai-site-builder/CONTRIBUTING.md

 - Node.js 18.0.0 or higher
 - npm 9.0.0 or higher
-- Local by Flywheel 6.0.0 or higher
+- Local by WP Engine 6.0.0 or higher
 - Git

 ### Setup Instructions